altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Try out putting last 3 used tags on top of list
 - Bug: in Phone, when untagging a piv that is on the queue to be uploaded, remove it from the queue.
-- Bug: if user is logged out, clear upload queue & take that into account when leaving upload if already logged out.
 - When clicking on month on time header, jump to relevant scroll position.
 - Signup
   - Email validation process.